Maja Tatić

-Maja Tatić (Маја Татић) (born October 30, 1970 in Belgrade, SFR Yugoslavia) is a Serbian Bosnian singer.
-She represented Bosnia and Herzegovina at the 2002 Eurovision Song Contest.
+Maja Tatić (Маја Татић) (born 30 October 1970 in Belgrade, SFR Yugoslavia) is a Bosnian singer, best known for representing Bosnia and Herzegovina at the 2002 Eurovision Song Contest.

+Career

 At the age of seven, she appeared in a children's contest and started her professional career as a singer when she was 17.
 Tatić sang in bands such as Monaco, Sonus, and Skitnice.

 In 1992, Tatić went to the Canary Islands, where she entertained the people with her renditions of songs by ABBA, Tina Turner and Shania Twain.
 She performed there for eight years.

-In 2002, Tatić was chosen to represent Bosnia and Herzegovina at the Eurovision Song Contest with a song "Na jastuku za dvoje" and took joint 13th place.
+In 2002, Tatić was chosen to represent Bosnia and Herzegovina at the Eurovision Song Contest with a song "Na jastuku za dvoje" and took joint 13th place, scoring 33 points.
 After that she participated in several festivals around the Balkans.